bayarens/Bayley-NebulaWork/DemonSlayer-Game/README.md

-create demon characters sprite - one done make game over screen/you win screen one global object calls draw on all stage objects(chosenChar + demonGuy)
+create demon characters sprite - one done make game over screen/you win screen one global object calls draw on all stage objects(chosenChar + demonGuy) make attacks and attack info for other chars

 money counter does not go down if an item is bought- done items that remove status effects don't - done